Infinitely divisible priors for multivariate survival functions

-The paper is organized as follows.
+The main text is organized as follows.
 Section \ref{secexminididrm} introduces (exchangeable) sequences of min-id random vectors and IDRMs and derives a one-to-one correspondence of these two objects.
 Section \ref{secidempriors} formally introduces our framework for prior distributions and discusses how to construct tractable models from simple building blocks.
 Further, several models from the literature are embedded into our framework.
 Section \ref{secpostdistr} derives the posterior distribution in the most general setting and Section \ref{seccclosedformreppost} provides a framework to construct continuous priors with analytically tractable posterior distribution.
-Section \ref{secmultivmodel} demonstrates the flexibility of our framework by introducing a tractable model for partially exchangeable data, based on a continuous dependence structure.
-Section \ref{secsimfromposterior} provides a general framework to sample from the posterior predictive distribution.
-Finally, Section \ref{secconclusion} discusses potential implications and future research.
-The proofs are collected in Appendix \ref{appproofs}, technical details on random measure are deferred to Appendix \ref{appdefnrandmeas}, a Gibbs sampling scheme needed in the simulation from the posterior predictive distribution is derived in Appendix \ref{appgibbssampler} and an additional example is presented in Appendix \ref{appexamples}.
+Section \ref{secmultivmodel} demonstrates the flexibility of our framework by introducing a tractable model for partially exchangeable data based on a continuous dependence structure and discusses and illustrates its simulation.
+Finally, Section \ref{secconclusion} discusses potential implications and future research. \\ The paper is complemented by a supplementary material which contains a variety of addition results.
+First, Supplementary Material \ref{appintrominprocess} provides an introduction to min-id distributions and their stochastic representations and conditional distributions.
+We strongly recommend all readers who are unfamiliar with the topic to first read this introductory material before proceeding with the main text of the paper.
+Section \ref{appsimfromposterior} provides a general framework to sample from the posterior predictive distribution of a min-id prior.
+Supplementary Material \ref{appsimpartiallyexdata} exploits this general framework to derive a simulation algorithm for the posterior of the the model from Section \ref{secmultivmodel} and also contains additional simulation results.
+Supplementary Material \ref{apppriormom} contains additional properties of min-id priors.
+Supplementary Material \ref{appdiscprior} discusses the case of discrete priors and derives the posterior distribution of the multivariate version of the NTR prior.
+An additional example of a min-id prior is presented in Supplementary Material \ref{appexamples}.
+The proofs of the results from the supplementary material are collected in Appendix \ref{appproofssupp} whereas the proofs of the results from the main text are collected in Supplementary Material \ref{appproofs}.
+Technical details on random measure are deferred to Supplementary Material \ref{appdefnrandmeas}.
+As the notation in the paper is rather heavy, an overview of the most important notation can be found in Supplementary Material \ref{appgloss}.